teresafinn/teresafinn.github.io/books/index.md

 ---

 ## Smattering of Favorite Phrases
+I jot down turns of phrase that catch my fancy when I remember.
+It seems to be a by-book situation, as you may notice.
 One of these days I'm going to build a random quote generator to embed in this section.
 I'll populate the database with these quotes and more so they can be savored like hard candy. :)

 <img style="float: left; padding-right: 50px" src="/images/books-to-set-you-free.jpg" alt="Znaniye razorvet tsepi rabstva [Knowledge will break the chains of slavery], a poster by Alexei Radakov (1872-1942).">